mwelzl/oppd/draft-welzl-panrg-oppd.md

 # A survey of possibilities

 TODO.
 The idea is to describe the method in our two research papers (see README), and others we know of.

+# A survey of open issues

+Just an idea, having a separate list of common problems to be considered might be helpful.
+For example:

+* How to handle multiple devices on a path?
+* How to deal with multi-path?

+This list will become longer as we add mechanisms to the preceding section.

 # Security Considerations